igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 In the end I ended up choosing [DataDog](https://www.datadoghq.com/).
 A strong reason was DataDog's very good `haproxy` integration.
 This integration allowed us to have metrics for how much traffic each service was getting, where this traffic was coming from, and the distribution of response sizes, result codes, and other interesting statistics.
-Another reason was that the [DataDog agent](https://github.com/DataDog/dd-agent) accepted [StatsD metrics](http://docs.datadoghq.com/guides/dogstatsd/), so we could monitor instance statistics like CPU, memory, and other resource utilization alongside custom service metrics.
+Another reason was that the [DataDog agent](https://github.com/DataDog/dd-agent) accepted [StatsD metrics](http://docs.datadoghq.com/guides/dogstatsd/), so we could monitor instance statistics like CPU, memory, and other resource utilization alongside our own custom metrics.
 Furthermore, DataDog had [server-side CloudWatch scraping](http://docs.datadoghq.com/integrations/aws/), which meant we could see CloudWatch specific information like RDS utilization stats alongside all other metrics (and avoid asking engineers to log into the AWS console just to see CloudWatch metrics).
 Finally, DataDog had a [very comprehensive API](http://docs.datadoghq.com/api/), so it seemed possible to do more automation as time went on.